-Explore the latest in infectious diseases from The JAMA Network, including community-acquired and nosocomial disease, antibiotic use and stewardship, and more.
+Explore the latest in infectious diseases, including community-acquired and nosocomial disease, antibiotic use and stewardship, and more.

 This cohort study uses ophthalmologic examination data from patients evaluated at Pointe-à-Pitre University Hospital to investigate the ocular manifestations of serologically confirmed systemic Zika virus infection.

 A patient presents with viral symptoms, palpitations, and complete heart block.
 What would you do next?

 A woman who had immigrated from Guatemala 1 year prior developed headache, photophobia, vomiting, somnolence, and confusion but no focal neurologic deficits.
 Brain CT showed ventriculomegaly, hydrocephalus, and cerebral edema, while brain MRI showed a nonenhancing lesion obstructing the aqueduct of Sylvius that moved to the fourth ventricle with hydrocephalus resolution on repeat imaging 5 days later.
 What is the diagnosis and what would you do next?

 This JAMA Insights Clinical Update discusses herd immunity in the context of the COVID-19 pandemic and explains the herd immunity threshold as a function of transmissibility (R0), the role of an effective vaccine and vaccination program in sustaining herd immunity, and the risks of an infection-based herd immunity approach.